benmaier/epipack/paper/paper.md

 parsimonious, customizable interactives.

-Here, the overarching design principle focuses on defining epidemiological models via reaction processes or reaction events, from which ODEs and simulation classes are generated automatically.
+Here, the overarching design principle focuses on defining epidemiological models via reaction processes or reaction events, from which ordinary differential equations (ODEs) and simulation classes are generated automatically.
 This allows the user to transfer implemented models quickly between analytical, numerical, or stochastical formulations.